RamehNagella/DevTinder/homework.md

 -userAuth middleware

-- Add the userAuth middleware in profile API and a new sendConnectionRequest API -Set the expirey of JWT token and cokkies to 7dayS
+- Add the userAuth middleware in profile API and a new sendConnectionRequest API
+- Set the expirey of JWT token and cokkies to 7dayS- - Create userSchem method to getJWT()
+- Create userSchema method to getVerifiedPassword()